-In October of 2016, hackers obtained access to over a million smart devices, shutting down websites like Twitter and Netflix and prompting new concerns over the security of the Internet of Things (IoT).
+In October 2016, hackers obtained access to over a million smart devices, shutting down websites like Twitter and Netflix and prompting new concerns over the security of the Internet of Things (IoT).
 The majority of devices hacked were devices that lacked basic security protocols to safeguard consumer data.
 Reports estimate that by 2020, there will be 30 billion connected things and 40 percent of all data generated will come from connected sensors.
-This rapid projected expansion of the IoT—along with the susceptibility of our internet infrastructure to cyberattacks—has led to concerns that our technological innovations are vulnerable to unintentional outside manipulation.
+The rapid projected expansion of the IoT, along with the susceptibility of our Internet infrastructure to cyberattacks, makes it essential that we safeguard the personal data collected by smart devices.
 This legislation protects our privacy and our smart devices by requiring the Office of Consumer Affairs and Business Regulation to adopt new regulations to safeguard personal data that is collected by smart devices, IoT technology, and autonomous vehicles that incorporate IoT into their equipment.

 Local governments need additional capacity to develop and manage busy areas like downtowns, main streets, and village centers.
 These special places often desire extra services (such as cleaning, branding, cultural programming, landscaping, supporting local businesses, etc.) that the municipality cannot provide.
 This legislation presents a solution by authorizing the establishment of Community Benefit Districts (CBDs).
 As nonprofit partnerships providing supplemental services and management of important areas, CBDs empower communities to solve their own problems based on their unique characteristics.
 CBDs differ from Business Improvement Districts in that they are easier to create and dissolve, emphasize mixed-use development, and allow participation of all property owners.